nanomsg/nng/docs/ref/migrate/nng1.md

 Additionally, the header files containing these functions have been removed, such as `nng/transport/ipc/ipc.h`.
 Simply remove `#include` references to those files.

-(Special exception: The options for ZeroTier are still located in the `nng/transport/zerotier/zerotier.h`.)

 The `NNG_OPT_WSS_REQUEST_HEADERS` and `NNG_OPT_WSS_RESPONSE_HEADERS` aliases for
 `NNG_OPT_WS_OPT_WS_REQUEST_HEADERS` and `NNG_OPT_WS_RESPONSE_HEADERS` have been removed.
 Just convert any use of them to `NNG_OPT_WS_REQUEST_HEADERS` or